As an Amazon Affiliate, I earn from qualifying purchases at NO cost to you

 - Other alternative treatments include wearing Support Stockings, Body Wrap and Bioactive Collagen Peptides

 - Retinal cream can be another source to improve skin’s look and texture.
-Look for 0.3% retinal in ingredients of product.
+Look for 0.3% retinal in the ingredients of product.

 Bioactive Collagen Peptides: